wp-plugins/very-simple-google-maps/readme.txt

 Contains a simple way to add an embedded Google Map to any page or post.

 == Description ==
 Adding an embeded Google Map is a must for most websites.
-I have created a simple way to add your map with jsut a simple shortcode.
+I have created a simple way to add your map with just a simple shortcode.
 Despite the name I have added a few nice features that makes this plugin simple but powerful.

 = Features Included =
 * Simple to use with just a shortcode.